delphian/vagrant-drupal-7/README.md

 Vagrant Drupal
 ==============

 Drupal specific vagrant configured virtual box.
-Create a virtual box configured on 33.33.33.36 and on the domain local.drupal.org.
-The installation script will automatically try to add the domain to the local hosts file.
-After the box boots the script will shell in and:
+The single command line installation script will take care of everything, and when finished http://local.drupal.org should be accessable for review.

+Installation script will:

+ * Virtual box will be created at 33.33.33.36
+ * Hosts file will be modified to map local.drupal.org to 33.33.33.36
  * Create the drupal database.
  * Install drupal.
  * Install and enable modules: devel.